coldkillerr/Coursera-Git-And-Github/Remotes.md

 ```
 Git rejected our change,
 that's because the remote repository contains changes that we don't have in
-our local branch that Git can't fast-forward.
+our local branch that Git can't `fast-forward`.

 This means we need to sync our local remote branch
 with the remote repository before we can push.

-We can run git pull to do this .
+We can run `git pull` to do this .

 ```sh
 ~/checks/checks$ git pull